Kargil: Dogra period

 During Zorawar Singh's invasion of Ladakh in 1834, the Dogras attacked both the forts Sod Pasari and Pashkum, and destroyed them.
 Afterwards, Zorawar Singh built a fort at Kargil, and stationed a Kardar (administrator), with the charge of the Kargil region as well as Drass.
 In 1838, the people of the region revolted against the Dogras and killed the kardar as well as entire garrison stationed at Kargil.

 In 1840, after another rebellion in Ladakh, Zorawar Singh deposed the Gyalpo of Ladakh and annexed the kingdom.
 He also decided to invade Baltistan which had assisted the Gyalpo in rebellion.
 On the way to Baltistan, he made a detour to Sod, routed the rebels and annexed the whole of Purig.
-He appointed kardars for Drass and Suru.
+He appointed kardars for Dras and Suru.
 (Note: These two were probably in addition to a Kardar at Kargil.
 As noted by Cunningham, three garrison forts at the three locations were present when the British came to the scene.)

 After Zorawar Singh's death in Tibet, there was another rebellion in Ladakh and Purig with the support of the Tibetan forces.
 But Dogras sent fresh forces under Wazir Lakhpat, who beat back the Tibetans and reestablished status quo ante.
 On returning, the Wazir garrisoned the Kargil fort and took all the Rajas of the region as prisoners.

-Alexander Cunningham described the Kargil fort as a square of about sixty yards on the left bank of the Suru River immediately above its junction with Wakha Rong.
+Alexander Cunningham described the Kargil fort in 1854 as a square of about sixty yards on the left bank of the Suru River immediately above its junction with Wakha Rong.
 It was able to defend the bridge over the Suru River and completely command the Kashmir–Ladakh road.

 In 1854, there were three ilaqas (subdistricts) in the present day Kargil district, at Kargil, Dras and Zanskar respectively.
 They were headed by civil officers called Thanadars.
 During the reign of Pratap Singh, a wazarat (district) was established for all the frontier regions (including Gilgit), and Kargil was made a tehsil of the wazarat.
 Sometime later, Gilgit was separated, and Kargil, Skardu and Leh made up the Ladakh wazarat.
 The district headquarters shifted between the three locations each year.